bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 You can send install invites and notifications based on roles or email address.
 You can either send invites for a group of your team members (testers, developers, admins or owner) or (if the `Public install page` option is enabled) you can send install invites to any email address.

-{% include message_box.html type="note" title="Who and when can't access the Public install page" content="
+{% include message_box.html type="note" title="Can't access the Public install page?" content="

 * Keep in mind that if you disable the `Public install page` toggle, Bitrise won’t send install invite emails for the emails you specified.
 Only those can get the link who are in the app's team.
 * Keep in mind that the install invite emails contain the `Public install page` URL.
 If you invite someone **who’s not in your App’s team** and then disable the `Public install page` toggle, they won’t be able to access the install page!
 Those who are in your App’s team will be redirected to the Build’s page if the `Public install page` toggle is disabled. "%}